 Disables option for adding 'em' element around content.
 Default: italics allowed.

 Disables option for adding 'a' element around content for linking.
 Default: linking allowed.

 For text where a link is added, Blocks Edit automatically uses the styling of the text and underlines it.
 You can specify link style options to choose from by adding the 'data-style' attribute with a unique variable name on example links to include the style from.

 Enables option to replace an image.
 Default: replacing image not allowed.

-- When an image in a template is uploaded in place of a current one, an option to crop the image is given with the same proportions as the original source image
+- When an image in a template is uploaded in place of a current one, an option to crop the image is given, limited to the proportions of the original source image

 - The source of each individual image can by overriden with the image's URL option

 - Includes option for alt text

 Enables option to replace a background image.
 Default: replacing background image not allowed.

-- Works for CSS background/background-image property as well as background attribute
+- Works for background attribute and CSS background/background-image property